 - Communicate School has a right to expel a student without a refund if they are abusive, harmful, aggressive, damage or steal property, use illegal drugs, are arrested by the police or break the UK law.

-- While we try to accommodate all student needs, Communicate School has a right to refuse a course and accommodation to a student who had not informed us before the course about a disability or illness that may directly affect the classes or host families.
+- While we try to accommodate all student needs, Communicate School has a right to refuse a course and accommodation to a student who had not informed us before the course about a disability or illness that may directly affect the classes or homestay host and other people in the same accommodation.

 PHOTOGRAPHS AND FILMING